larsbrinkhoff/value-change-dumper/README.md

 # Dump values that change!

+You may think, my values will never change.
+But you never know.
+Perhaps you come to a point in life when you want to dump your values.
+Such as when you're writing a hardware simulation.

-A library for writing .vcd files.
+This is a library for writing .vcd files.
 See vch.h for how to use it, and check.c for an example.